Ukrainian Orthodox Church Officially Gains Independence From Russian Church

 Russian and Ukrainian Orthodox Christians have belonged to a unified church for centuries.
 Moscow argues it has had legal authority over Ukrainian churches since 1686, according to the BBC.

-"In many circles in Ukraine, the idea of the creation of an independent Orthodox Church independent from Moscow is the culmination of Ukraine's political independence," Edward Siecienski, a professor of Byzantine theology at Stockton University, told NPR last month.
+"In many circles in Ukraine, the idea of the creation of an independent Orthodox Church independent from Moscow is the culmination of Ukraine's political independence," Edward Siecienski, an associate professor of Byzantine theology at Stockton University in New Jersey, told NPR last month.
 "You can't have one without the other."

 The Moscow Patriarchate of the Ukrainian Orthodox Church controls the majority of churches in the country — 12,000 to the new church's 5,000, the BBC reports.
 Ukrainian clerics will now be forced to choose between the Moscow Patriarchate and the Kiev Patriarchate, amid continued conflict between the two countries in eastern Ukraine.

-Russian church leaders and spokespeople have called the split "anti-canonical," according to Russian state news agency RIA-Novosti.
+Russian church leaders and spokespeople have called the split "anti-canonical," according to Russian state news agency RIA Novosti.
 Russia has compared the independence of the Ukrainian church to the split between Eastern and Western Christianity a thousand years ago, NPR's Lucian Kim reports.

 Russian President Vladimir Putin has seen part of his role as safeguarding the Orthodox faith, with frequent visits to churches and monasteries broadcast on state television, Kim reports.
 The proximity between the Kremlin, the Russian Orthodox Church and the Russian army has driven a wedge between the Russian church and Ukrainian believers.